Reading Time: 6 minutes

-Shopping addiction is a behavioral addiction in which a person shops compulsively to relieve distressing negative emotions like anxiety, pain, and sadness.
-People who suffer from shopping addiction tend to experience preoccupation with shopping, uncontrollable urges to shop and spend more time shopping than on other important activities and obligations.
+People who suffer from shopping addiction tend to experience obsessive thoughts about shopping and uncontrollable urges to shop.
+They also spend more time shopping than on other important activities and obligations.
 Shopping addiction can be effectively treated using cognitive and behavioral psychotherapies that address negative thoughts and behaviors driving the addiction.

-Shopping addiction affects more than one in 20 adults in the U.S. and is marked by the desire to shop and purchase items despite not needing those items or having the ability to afford such items.
-Shopping addiction and drug addiction share many of the same traits and behaviors, except instead of being addicted to substances, individuals who suffer from shopping addiction are addicted to the feelings triggered by shopping, or to the act of shopping itself.
+Shopping addiction and drug addiction share many of the same traits and behaviors, except that instead of being addicted to substances, individuals who suffer from shopping addiction are addicted to the feelings triggered by shopping, or to the act of shopping itself.
+While many people go into brick-and-mortar stores to shop, an increasing number of shoppers are turning to digital platforms to achieve this “high” in a matter of seconds.

-When left untreated, shopping addiction can interfere with your mental and emotional health and cause problems surrounding your finances, relationships, career, and education.
-Getting professional treatment for your shopping addiction can help you overcome the root causes of your addiction, and teach you how to shop and lead a healthier lifestyle without jeopardizing your livelihood.
+When left untreated, shopping addiction can interfere with your mental and emotional health.
+It can also cause problems with your finances, relationships, career, and education.
+Getting professional treatment can help you overcome the root causes of your addiction and teach you how to shop and lead a healthier lifestyle without jeopardizing your livelihood.

 Knowing common signs and symptoms of shopping addiction can help you determine whether you or a loved one may need professional treatment.